Convex-Dev/convex.cljc/project/watch/README.md

 ($.watch/stop a*env)
 ```

-The above example live-reloads only one file and ressembles the example in [project 'Sync'](../sync).
+The above example live-reloads only one file and ressembles the example in [`:project/sync`](../sync).

-## License

-Currently unlicensed.

-Copyright © 2021 Adam Helinski